chthong/mec_labs/lab3/LAB-CON.md

 >> You can change password upon first login, if you change PLEASE Remember your password !!!

 2. How to connect?
-* Method 1
-- Use windows 10/11 Powershell
+* Use windows 10/11 Powershell
 ```sh
 ssh Username@ssh.cognitoz.my
 ```

-* Method 2
-- Use Visual Studio Code
-- Will be guided during session
+>> WARNING : this is a shared system on cloud, do not HACK it nor attempt to do any heroic things, we are working on common ground!!!